Drug information

 In the first part of the TEACH study, the most common side effect related to lefitolimod was temporary redness (erythema) around the injection site.
 All drug-related side effects that occurred during the study were mild, except for four cases of low white blood cell counts (neutropenia).
 All side effects, including the cases of neutropenia, went away on their own.2,8

-The types of side effects that occurred during the second part of the TEACH study were reported to be similar to previously reported side effects for lefitolimod.14
+The types of side effects that occurred during the second part of the TEACH study were reported to be similar to previously reported side effects for lefitolimod.15

 TITAN (NCT03837756)

-In this Phase 2a trial, participants were randomly assigned to receive either placebo/placebo, lefitolimod/placebo, placebo/bNAbs, or lefitolimod/bNAbs.
+In this Phase 2a trial, participants received either placebo/placebo, lefitolimod/placebo, placebo/bNAbs, or lefitolimod/bNAbs.
 Eighty-one cases of side effects, most of which were mild, were considered related to lefitolimod.
-The most common lefitolimod-related side effects were injection site reactions and fatigue.13
+The most common side effects related to lefitolimod were injection site reactions and fatigue.13

 Because lefitolimod is still being studied, information on possible side effects of the drug is not complete.
 As testing of lefitolimod continues, additional information on possible side effects will be gathered.